 You wait ages for a new Apple device to be launched, and then a mass of them come at once.
 April 2021 saw new iMacs, new Apple TV 4K, new iPad Pro, and finally the launch of the AirTag.

 In a hundred years' time, archeologists are going to be digging up millions of little circular white and silver devices.
 They might conclude that they're coins, or if their research is only a little better, they might think they're called Tiles.

-They're everywhere.
+Then they were everywhere.
 Apple's provision of engraved ones ran out within minutes of them going on pre-order.

-Then, of course we all spent a week waiting for them to be delivered.
+And then, of course we all spent a week waiting for them to be delivered.
 Which meant we spent time refreshing the shipment tracking information for tracking devices.